-Take the media spotlight on adultery following the resignation of CIA director David Petraeus, who admitted having an extramarital affaira crime under the Uniform Code of Military Justice.
-In his blog, Blanchard linked to an article considering whether the military's ban on out-of-wedlock romance might be outdated.
-Although he didn't personally comment, he asked his readers to weigh in.
+Take the recent media spotlight on adultery, for instance, which is a crime under the Uniform Code of Military Justice.
+In his blog, Blanchard linked to an article considering whether the militarys ban on out-of-wedlock romance might be outdated.
+Although he didnt personally comment within the post, he asked his readers to weigh in.

-While such a strict ban might seem old-fashioned to a civilian audience, there are justifications for the law.
-Because couples are often split up for long periods by their military service, he explains, there needs to be deep trust between them.
+Blanchard told CorpCounsel.com that while such a strict ban might seem old-fashioned to a civilian audience, there are justifications for the law.
+Because couples are often split up for long periods by their military service, Blanchard says there needs to be intense trust between them.

-Blanchard hopes that his blog can create a forum for military insiders to rethink their own traditional policies.
-Generally speaking, he thinks it's helpful to be exposed to different ways of thinking.
+Blanchard also hopes that his blog can create a forum for military insiders to rethink their own traditional policies.
+Generally speaking, the GC thinks its helpful to be exposed to different ways of thinking.

-Blanchard learned the value of healthy discussions early in his legal career.
-After finishing first in his class at Harvard Law School, Blanchard, a Democrat, clerked for U.S. Supreme Court Justice Sandra Day O'Connor, a Republican.
-Though O'Connor always made up her own mind, Blanchard says, she encouraged him to express his views.
+Blanchard learned the value of healthy discussions early on in his legal career.
+After finishing first in his class at Harvard Law School, Blanchard, a Democrat, clerked for Republican Justice Sandra Day OConnor.
+The Justice tended to vote conservatively during her first years on the Court.
+Though OConnor always made up her own mind, he says, she encouraged him to freely express his views.

-Like any in-house lawyer, however, Blanchard has to keep client confidentiality in the forefront of his mind.
-He provides legal counsel to Air Force Secretary Michael Donley.
-And if the secretary comes to him with a question, says Blanchard, "he's not going to want to read my thinking on a blog."
+Like any in-house lawyer, Blanchard has to keep client confidentiality considerations in the forefront of his mind.
+The GC provides legal counsel to Air Force Secretary Michael Donley.